SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 We won't go into a longer discussion on which framework is best, as it is pointless.
 PyTorch and TensorFlow have been around for the longest and therefore have bigger communities and feature sets at this point in time.
 They are both very similar in the sense that they both have features directed against research and production.
-JAX is kind of the new kid on the block, which in many ways improves on PyTorch and TensorFlow, but is still not as mature as the other frameworks.
+JAX is kind of the new kid on the block, which in many ways improves on PyTorch and TensorFlow, but it is still not as mature as the other frameworks.
 As the frameworks use different kinds of programming principles (object-oriented vs. functional programming), comparing them is essentially meaningless.